bigsky77/twitter-agent/README.md

 ### Execution

 Run `python src/main.py` once your .env is fully configured.
+Note, you will need to be a subscriber to the Twitter Basic API for the Agent to fully function.
+If you are using the free tier, the agent will only be able to post Tweets and not interact with the timeline.

 ### Deployment